briansimiyuj/doctor-appointment-app/README.md

 LiveChat Component is a component that displays a chat interface with a list of messages and an input field for sending messages.

   1. Create a LiveChat component mount it on relevant parent component and wrap it with `LiveChatProvider`.
 The parent will either pass `selectedNote` prop or not.
-  2. Create a LiveChatHeader component and mount it on LiveChat component and pass `selectedNote` prop to it.
+  2. Create a LiveChatHeader component and mount it on LiveChat if `selectedNote` is not passed
     a.
 Provide a relevant title to the header

   3. Create a LiveChatInput component and mount it on LiveChat component

-      ### LiveChatInput Component
+    #### LiveChatInput Component

     LiveChatInput Component will be a simple form that will have a textarea input field and a submit button.

       1. Retrieve the the following:
         a. `input` state variable from the `LiveChatContext`
         b. `sendMessage` function from the `Send Message` hook
       2. Create a textarea ref element and bind it to the `input` state variable
       3. Adjust the textarea height dynamically based on the content
       4. Create a textarea element and make it a controlled component by binding it to the `input` state variable
       5. Create a button element to send the message

+  4. Create a LiveChatMessages component and mount it on LiveChat component

+    #### LiveChatMessages Component

+    LiveChatMessages Component will be a list of messages that will be displayed in the chat.

+      1. Retrieve the `messages` state variable from the `LiveChatContext`
+      2. Loop through the `messages` array and create a LiveChatMessage component for each message and mount it on the LiveChatMessages component and pass `message` as a prop

+      ##### LiveChatMessage Component

+      LiveChatMessage Component will be a single message that will be displayed in the chat.

+        1. Retrieve `profile` from the `ProfileContext`
+        2. Create roles based on the `profile` and `message.sender`
+          a. `admin` if the `message.sender` profile is an admin
+          b. `receiver` if the `message.sender` profile is doctor, set it as patient.
+If the `message.sender` profile is patient, set it as doctor
+          c. `sender` if the `message.sender` profile is doctor, set it as doctor.
+If the `message.sender` profile is patient, set it as patient
+        3. If the `message.sender` is `sender`, display the message on the right side of the chat and the background color will be green
+        4. If the ` message.sender` is `receiver`, display the message on the left side of the chat and the background color will be gray
+        5. If the `message.sender` is `admin`, display the message on center of the chat and the background color will be green
+        6. Display ticks if `message.sender` is `sender`
+          a.
+Single gray tick if the message is sent
+          b.
+Two gray ticks if the message is delivered
+          c.
+Two blue ticks if the message is read
+          d.
+A small clock icon if the message is not sent yet

 ### Send Message Hook